lisabardelli/CV/README.md

 - Working for customer-centric approach enabled by technology companies helps me to develop good communication skills and the ability to identify and correctly interpret Stakeholders' needs and expectations and avoid miscommunication.

-- During Makers, I frequently paired programming with multiple individuals, demonstrating a clearly and effectively way of communicating and capacity to work collaboratively with others
+- During Makers, I frequently paired programming with multiple individuals, demonstrating a clearly and effectively way of communicating and capacity to work collaboratively with others.

 - I led Makers Final Project demonstrating teamwork and communication skills.
 I have adapted myself to take into the account the feelings of others.
 This helped avoiding any potential conflict ensuring that an optimal working environment is maintained.